 Cooking is one of the most important skills in Runescape.
 Everyone needs food to live, and that's what this skill provides.
-You won't be able to cook the best food that heals 230 Life Points (LP) right from the start, but it doesn't take long before you get up there.
+You won't be able to cook the best food right from the start, but it doesn't take long before you get up there.
 When making food there's also a possibility (like with most other skills) that you will fail.
 This will result in burning the food, and making it worthless.
 If you have a higher cooking level, you will burn food less often.

 When using a cooking range, you will burn food less often than you would when using a fire.
 In addition, when using the range found in Lumbridge castle, you will burn certain lower-level dishes even less often.
 For more information on this particular range, read the Cook-o-matic manual.